 COACH Program, Advisor and Mentor

-The COACH Program at CHS is a dynamic relationship that is built upon the principles of guidance, personal relationships, and individual growth.
-Each student at CHS is designated a faculty COACH who serves as his/her COACH throughout their time at Craig High.
-This specifically selected “point-person” is matched up based on relationship dynamics, personality, and the individual needs of our students, and becomes a personal resource to that student, their parents and other CHS faculty members.
+The COACH Program is a dynamic relationship that is built upon the principles of guidance, personal relationships, and individual growth.
+Each student is designated a faculty COACH who serves as his/her COACH throughout their time at the school.
+This specifically selected “point-person” is matched up based on relationship dynamics, personality, and the individual needs of our students, and becomes a personal resource to that student, their parents and other faculty members.
 Students have the option of working with their COACH daily and at key junctures of the trimesters, review progress reports and report cards, and set-plan personal and academic goals and the action steps necessary to achieve these goals.

 We are a team of educators and parents whose ultimate outcome is the growth and success of our students.
 Our goal is make sure that at no time will a parent ever utter the words, “Why didn’t I know about this?”

 Any academic questions or concerns that are raised at home or in school need to be communicated to all of the members of our community team who need to know.
 That team includes parents, teachers, and students.
-The parents of CHS are provided with staff emails on day one.
+The parents are provided with staff emails on day one.
 Our staff and COACHes are provided with all parent and student email addresses as well.
-In addition to email accessibility, we also send home a weekly information letter known as the CHIL to our families that shares student and program spotlights, upcoming events, and general school information.
+In addition to email accessibility, we also send home a weekly newsletter to our families that shares student and program spotlights, upcoming events, and general school information.

 L.A.G.
 Study Program